techstars/full-stack-challenge/README.md

 ### Part 6 : Deployment

 Sign-up for a Heroku account (or other provider) and deploy your application to the web.
-Please provide us with tye deployed URL.
+Please provide us with the deployed URL.
 Bonus points for using a provider other than Heroku like Digital Ocean.
 Please seed your application with at least a dozen Companies and Founders.

 ### Next Steps